-All of these are the object of the free participation of each person (“I bet everything on freedom,” Giussani often insisted); he didn’t intend any kind of formal membership.
+All of these are the object of the free participation of each person (“I bet everything on freedom,” Giussani often insisted); he did not intend any kind of formal membership.

-This is also reflected in the Movement’s organization, which is basic and uncomplicated.
-A General Council – about 20 people – assist Fr.
-Carrón in leading at an international level, while at the regional level there are “diaconia” groups (a term which comes from the first centuries of Christianity), made up of a small number of people who gratuitously dedicate their time as a point of reference for the community.
-At set intervals, Fr.
-Carrón presides over the “Assemblies of Regional Leaders” which take place on each continent and the annual international gathering.
+This is also reflected in the Movement’s organization, which is simple and uncomplicated.
+Groups of School of Community are freely created, at a regional or local level, and at a national level there are "Diaconias" (a term which comes from the first centuries of Christianity), formed of a small number of people committed to the service of local communities, gratuitously.
+Periodically, “Assemblies of Regional Leaders” take place on different continents and an annual international gathering.

 In Service of One’s Personal Vocation

 Living the Christian experience brings the awareness to each of us in the world to answer a “calling,” each of us has a task, or vocation, that becomes clear in the circumstances of our existence and the events that take place.
 Consequently, the charism of Fr.
 Giussani gave birth over time to various forms of associations, with the purpose of helping sustain Christian adults in the particular conditions of their personal vocations: as laypeople, religious men or women, or diocesan or missionary priests.